zenfish/docker-scripts/README.md

 ![visualizing compose](compose.png)

+Nodes are colored according to colorbrew patterns.
+They repeat after a dozen nodes.

 Containers are circular, volumes are boxes, external things (e.g. ports open to the outside) are red, and networks are double-lined circles ('cuz I've never actually seen one in action, but they're